ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 as arguments in the API to transport some information.

 Thus a key is only in-memory and does not need any of the other Elektra's objects.
-We always can create one:
+We always can create one (the tutorial will use the C-API, but it describes quite general concepts useful for other languages in the same way):

 	Key *parentKey = keyNew("/sw/org/myapp/#0/current", KEY_END);

-- The first argument of `keyNew` always is the name of the key.
+- The first argument of `keyNew` is the name of the key.
+ It consists of different parts, `/` is the hierarchy-separator:
  - `sw` is for software
  - `org` is a URL/organisation name to avoid name clashes with other application names.
 Use only one part of the URL/organisation,